plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

     metallb              # (core) Loadbalancer for your Kubernetes cluster
 ```

-The [dns](https://microk8s.io/docs/addon-dns) addon is configured to use a DNS server that hosts all records for `primary.plgd.cloud` and `standby.plgd.cloud` domains.
-To configure DNS in MicroK8s, you can use the following command:
+The [dns](https://microk8s.io/docs/addon-dns) addon is configured to use a DNS server that hosts all records for the `primary.plgd.cloud` and `standby.plgd.cloud` domains.
+To configure DNS in MicroK8s, you can use the following commands:

 ```bash
 microk8s disable dns
 microk8s enable dns:192.168.1.1
 ```

 For [metallb](https://microk8s.io/docs/addon-metallb), we need to set up the IP address pool for the LoadBalancer service type.
-The IP address pool needs to be accessible from the network where the MicroK8s is running.
-It is important that the IP address is not used by any other device in the network and that the DHCP server is not assigning this IP address to any device.
+The IP address pool needs to be accessible from the network where MicroK8s is running.
+Ensure the IP address is not used by any other device in the network and that the DHCP server is not assigning this IP address to any device.

 Example for the primary cluster: